Expert Advice on Performance Reviews and Appraisals

 A career conversation can act as an exploration of the kinds of career experiences you would like to have, and setting some career goals that excite and engage you will motivate you to create a plan that helps make these a reality.

-A note from me, Fiona:
+A note from author Fiona:

 While we believe that you should have a separate meeting to discuss your training and development needs, we know it’s not always realistic so your performance review could be your best opportunity to broach the subject.

 If you are going to bring up the topic of getting support for your training and development during your appraisal, make sure to research the courses and training that are available, accessible and fit around your schedule.
-Ask yourself why you want / need a particular training or course, then narrow your search to the choices that will deliver the best for you.

 Once you have chosen your preferred training/courses, you should be able to explain to your Manager/HR: